-Betram came to New York at the age twelve from Trinidad while Judith arrived with her family a year later from Jamaica.
+Bertram came to New York at the age of twelve from Jamaica while Judith arrived with her family a year later from Trinidad.
 They both landed in Brooklyn and met through their brothers, who had become friends.
-“We grew up together, and then it became more,” Betram beamed.
+"We grew up together, and then it became more," Bertram beamed.
 He had gone to school to learn computer engineering, but one day, they decided that it would be fun to open a boutique and sell the pieces of jewelry that Judith had been creating.
 That was seventeen years ago, in 1999, and they are still enjoying every minute of being in business together.

-There is no doubt that Betram and Judith are a fixture in the neighborhood.
-The door was swung open on the day that I visited in the fall of 2016, and not a person went by without calling in to say “hello.”
-When I commented on this to Betram, he responded, “Yes, we are always watching out for each other.”
+There is no doubt that Bertram and Judith are a fixture in the neighborhood.
+The door was swung open on the day that I visited in the fall of 2016, and not a person went by without calling in to say "hello."
+When I commented on this to Bertram, he responded, "Yes, we are always watching out for each other."

 The two said that they have been adding "different elements" as the years go on, changing up the inventory, but keeping true to selling jewelry, artwork and glass.
 In addition to Judith's artwork, the couple has a stunning selection of hand blown Venetian glass from their years of traveling to Italy.
 "We have loved traveling, my wife still enjoys creating, and we both adore meeting new people and spending time with those that we already know."

 Since they do not travel as much as they used to, they now recruit their friends to bring interesting pieces back from their trips to inspire them.
 They have loyal customers, but in order to keep them around, they need to "have something different to offer them."